This delicious homemade cherry pie recipe combines sour cherries, sweet cherries & dried cherries in a flaky, sugary crust with a lattice top.

 - 1 recipe Fool Proof Pie Crust, chilled for at least 30 minutes in the refrigerator

-- 2½ cups pitted sour cherries
+- 2 ½ cups (350g) pitted sour cherries

-- 2 cups pitted sweet cherries, fresh, canned, or frozen and thawed
+- 2 cups (280g) pitted sweet cherries, fresh, canned, or frozen and thawed

-- 1 cup dried sour cherries
+- 1 cup (138g) dried sour cherries

-- ¾ cup granulated sugar
+- ¾ cup (150g) granulated sugar

-- 2½ tbsp quick cooking tapioca
+- 2 ½ tablespoon quick cooking tapioca

-- ½ tsp ground nutmeg
+- ½ teaspoon ground nutmeg

-- 1 tsp pure almond extract
+- 1 teaspoon pure almond extract

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1 tbsp salted butter
+- 1 tablespoon (14g) salted butter

-- 2 tbsp milk
+- 2 tablespoon milk

-- 2 tbsp granulated sugar, for sprinkling
+- 2 tablespoon (42g) granulated sugar, for sprinkling

 - Roll out and partially pre-bake the bottom pie crust according to these instructions.
 Set aside to cool while you make the cherry pie filling.

-- Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees F (190 degree C).